xeraa/integration-test-demo/README.md

 mvn docker:start test docker:stop
 ```

-But if you run the tests from your IDE they will still fail.
+But if you run the tests from your IDE they will fail.

-## Testcontainer
+## Testcontainers General

-Finally, we add Testcontainers to launch our tests from the IDE.
+Finally, we add Testcontainers — first through a generic Docker Compose setup.

-Try to run tests from your IDE, but Maven works as well:
+Try to run tests from your IDE, but the shell works as well:

 ```sh
 mvn test